nicholasjackson/go-microservice-template/README.md

 This repository allows you to create a scaffold microservice written in Go with full unit and cucumber functional tests.
 All code is built and run inside of a docker container to allow predicable builds across multiple environments.
 There is also a scaffold production image Dockerfile which contains the basic setup for scaware s6, consul-template and your application.
 Thanks to [Alex Sunderland](https://github.com/AgentAntelope) for rewriting the clone script in a more appropriate Go from the original Ruby.

 # How is this different from frameworks like [Go Kit](https://github.com/go-kit/kit)?
 Microservice template is not really competion to the excellent Go Kit [https://github.com/go-kit/kit](https://github.com/go-kit/kit), it is also not really a framework more a method of scaffolding your new service.
-Go microservice template's main aim is to allow you to scaffold your new Microservice with a full build and test pipeline to make Sprint 0 that little bit more painless.
+Go microservice template's main aim is to allow you to scaffold your new Microservice, building a Docker image and scaffolding the functional tests to make Sprint 0 that little bit more painless.
 Whilst the feature set is no where near as rich as Go kit I am trying to keep things a little simpler.
 Theoretically it would be possible to scaffold a Go Kit service using the template and I may add this as a feature at some point.

 # How to use
 1. run `go run generate.go`